-The C. D. Curtis Chapter of the National Honor Society is composed of juniors and seniors who have shown outstanding leadership, service, character, and scholarship.
-Juniors who have met the requirements listed above and who have a weighted GPA of 4.0 or above after the December grading period will be invited into membership.
+The C. D. Curtis Chapter of the National Honor Society is composed of sophomores, juniors and seniors who have shown outstanding leadership, service, character, and scholarship.
+Sophomores and/or Juniors who have met the requirements listed above and who have a weighted GPA of 4.0 or above after the December grading period will be invited into membership.
 These students will be inducted into the MHS Chapter of the National Honor Society at an evening ceremony in February.
-Inductees must complete a minimum of 15 hours of service during the junior year.
-Senior members must complete a minimum of 25 hours of service.
+Inductees must complete a minimum of 50 service hours during their tenure as a National Honor Society member.
 All service must be completed on NHS-sponsored projects.
-Special recognition will be given at graduation to seniors who have exceeded the service expectations: a silver award for 50+ hours of service, a gold award for 75+ hours of service, and a platinum award for 100+ hours of service.
+Special recognition will be given at graduation to seniors who have exceeded the service expectations: a gold award for 75+ hours of service and a platinum award for 100+ hours of service.